Genres

 Yes, it was nice to read something so easy (I maybe looked up a word every 10 pages), but that made me criticize the story more.

 Personally, I prefer more exciting stories.
-While this contained some nice life lessons and I liked the narrator (and the cover), it was also very slice of life-oriented rather
+While this contained some nice life lessons and I liked the narrator (and the cover), it was also very slice of life-oriented rather than fantasy-oriented.

 This is a gentle and thoughtful book.
 A little girl named Mirei visits her grandmother in the old family mansion in Kamakura.
 The house is heaped with the belongings and memories of 100 years of family members.
 It almost seems like the past could be alive in this place.
 And then one night, the broken grandfather clock starts to tick again, and Mirei meets the people of the past.